Ingrezza: 7 things you should know

 - Ingrezza is a brand (trade) name for valbenazine which may be used to treat adults with tardive dyskinesia.

 - Experts aren’t sure how Ingrezza works but suspect it blocks a protein transporter called vesicular monoamine transporter 2 (VMAT2), which is responsible for regulating the uptake of monoamine neurotransmitters such as dopamine, noradrenaline, and serotonin from the cytoplasm of the cell into the synaptic vessels.
 Synaptic vessels store neurotransmitters for release into the synapse (the space between two nerves).
 These neurotransmitters have various functions within the body but dopamine, in particular, plays a role in movement as well as pleasure, motivation, and learning.
 The abnormal functioning of dopamine is thought to be a cause of tardive dyskinesia (TD).
 By blocking VMAT2, Ingrezza reduces the uptake of monamines, such as dopamine, causing a decrease in symptoms of TD.

 - Older generation (typical) antipsychotic medications, such as haloperidol, trifluoperazine, or fluphenazine are the most likely to cause TD.
 The condition may be reversible if recognized in the earliest stages and the causative agent is stopped but can be permanent.

 - Ingrezza belongs to the class of medicines known as VMAT2 inhibitors.

 - Taken once a day orally (by mouth).

-- Available as a 40mg and 80mg capsule.
+- Available as 40mg and 80mg capsules.
 The initial dosage is 40mg once a day which may be increased after one week to 80mg.